LAKSPROGRAM/Options_Price_Calculator/README.md

-# 📈 Nifty Options Price Calculator & Predictor
+# 📈 Options Price Calculator & Predictor

 A full-stack algorithmic trading utility designed to fetch live market data, compute Black-Scholes Greeks, and predict future option premiums for Nifty 50 contracts using real-time data from the Upstox API.